Disclaimer: The partners on Finder's mortgage comparison tables are sorted in alphabetical order.

 What documents do I need when switching lenders?

 You’ll provide a lot of the same documentation necessary for your existing mortgage including:

 - Proof of your salary and other income.

 - Mortgage statements.

 How much will refinancing cost me?

 Refinancing a mortgage can be expensive, requiring upfront costs to both your old and new lenders.
-Still, after factoring in the fees, you may still benefit from the lower rate or longer term offered by your new mortgage.
+Still, after factoring in the fees, you may still benefit from the lower rate or longer term your new mortgage offers.